karlkfi/kpt-config-sync/docs/user/management_flow.md

     Policy Management will notice that the Role is not declared in `shipping-prod` or any of its ancestors, but will not delete it because it does not have a `nomos.dev/managed` label applied on it.
 Later on, the `nomos.dev/managed` label is added ot it.
-GKE Policy Management will now delete the `secret-admin` Role from the namespace.
+CSP Configuration Management will now delete the `secret-admin` Role from the namespace.
 *   Namespace
     [audit](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/namespaces/audit/namespace.yaml)
     is not on the cluster and is added to Git.
-GKE Policy Management will create the `audit` Namespace with a `nomos.dev/managed` label even though there is no Sync declared for namespaces because Namespace sync is always enabled.
+CSP Configuration Management will create the `audit` Namespace with a `nomos.dev/managed` label even though there is no Sync declared for namespaces because Namespace sync is always enabled.